Measuring economic outlook in the news: Results

 To assess the forecast performance for each indicator, we compare the regression model in Equation~\eqref{eq:regression_model} to an autoregressive benchmark that only includes lagged GDP, i.e., Equation \eqref{eq:regression_model} with $\gamma = 0$.
 This corresponds to an AR(1) model for year-on-year GDP growth.
-For each indicator and forecast horizon, we compute the root mean squared error (RMSE) of the pseudo-out-of-sample forecasts and report the ratio
+For each indicator and forecast horizon, we compute the mean absolute error (MAE) of the pseudo-out-of-sample forecasts and report the ratio

 A value below one indicates that including the indicator as a predictor improves the accuracy of the forecast relative to the AR(1) model.
-We re-estimate the models recursively with an expanding window procedure starting with the first eight quarters of data.
-This means that each forecast is based only on information that would have been available at the time it was made.
+We re-estimate the models using an expanding window, starting with an initial window containing the first eight quarters of data.
+Each forecast is based only on information that would have been available at the time it was made.

-We assess the statistical significance of the improvements in forecast accuracy using a modified Diebold–Mariano test.\footnote{We follow \citet{beck:2025} and implement a modified version of the \citet{diebold:1995} test, using heteroskedasticity- and autocorrelation-consistent (HAC) standard errors to account for serial correlation in the forecast errors.} Table~\ref{tab:gdp_forecast} reports RMSE ratios, with Diebold–Mariano p-values in parentheses.
-The lowest RMSE ratio for each horizon is printed in bold.
+We assess the statistical significance of the improvements in forecast accuracy using a modified Diebold–Mariano test.\footnote{We follow \citet{beck:2026} and implement a modified version of the \citet{diebold:1995} test, using heteroskedasticity- and autocorrelation-consistent (HAC) standard errors to account for serial correlation in the forecast errors.} Table~\ref{tab:gdp_forecast} reports the MAE ratios, with the Diebold–Mariano p-values in parentheses.
+The lowest MAE ratio for each horizon is printed in bold.

-NEOS and its timelier versions consistently improve forecasts across all horizons: the RMSE ratios are substantially below one, and the Diebold–Mariano p-values indicate that these gains are statistically significant at the 10\% level.
-For the baseline version of NEOS, the RMSE ratios range between 0.80 and 0.86 across horizons, implying reductions in forecast errors of around 14–20\% relative to the AR(1) benchmark.
-The timelier NEOS versions perform almost as well and sometimes even slightly better than standard monthly NEOS.
-This shows that much of the improvement in forecast accuracy can already be achieved several weeks before official data releases.

-Compared to other indicators, NEOS performs competitively.
-The lexicon-based approach performs worse, with RMSE ratios close to one.
-The better performance of NEOS implies that the use of text embeddings and synthetic articles extract richer and more accurate macroeconomic information than basic lexicon-based methods.
-Among the traditional indicators, the manufacturing PMI is the only one with similar or slightly better performance than NEOS.
-However, PMI data are much costlier to collect and are released on a fixed schedule, whereas NEOS can be updated at essentially any frequency.
-The KOF Business Situation Indicator and the SECO Consumer Sentiment Index provide only limited improvements, with RMSE ratios around or above one for several horizons.
-Overall, these results indicate that NEOS provides an attractive combination of predictive performance and timeliness.
+NEOS and its intra-month updated versions substantially improve forecast accuracy across all horizons, with MAE ratios ranging from 0.77 to 0.88 (implying error reductions of 12--23\% relative to the AR(1) benchmark).
+These gains are statistically significant at the 10\% level or better, as indicated by p-values below 0.06 in all cases.